 Read instructions carefully

-Some bloggers or e-zines provide strict instructions on how to pitch posts or articles.
+Some bloggers or e-zines provide strict guidelines on how to pitch posts or articles.
 If they’re available, be sure to read through carefully before you approach anyone.
 There is nothing more irritating than receiving an email that reads ‘Love your blog!
 How do I contribute?’.
-Particularly if instructions are already provided.
-In which case, double check to see whether there are any guidelines or rules to follow.
+Mainly if instructions are provided.
+In which case, double-check to see whether there are any guidelines or rules to follow.

 Pick a topic

-Whatever you do, try to choose something that’s interesting, original and that helps you to stand out.
+Whatever you do, try to choose something unusual, original, and that helps you to stand out.
 Think about the kind of things your target’s community loves to share via social media.
 For example, Tips articles on Creative Boom are the most popular and can be shared thousands of times – especially ones like ‘100 inspiring ways to market your business’, something that took me three days to write.
-Which leads me onto another top tip – the more effort you put in, the more you’ll get out of your blog post… i.e. the more it’s likely to be shared and go viral.
+Which leads me onto another top tip – the more effort you put in, the more you’ll get out of your blog post, i.e. the more it’s likely to be shared and go viral.

 Make initial contact

-Popular bloggers get approached by hundreds of people every day, bombarding their inboxes with requests, pleas and general spam.
-To rise above the crowd, make your email subject line compelling, avoid CAPS and don’t waste time typing out a huge introduction – keep your email pitch short and sweet.
+Famous bloggers get approached by hundreds of people every day, bombarding their inboxes with requests, pleas and general spam.
+To rise above the crowd, make your email subject line compelling, avoid CAPS and don’t waste time typing out a colossal introduction – keep your email pitch short and sweet.

 Suggest the blog post topic you’d like to write for the website and give them a sample of your writing style.
 Be friendly, flexible, open and transparent.
-Don’t creep or kiss butt – just be professional and don’t be disheartened if you don’t hear back from the recipient right away – they may take time to sift through their emails, so be patient.
+Don’t creep or kiss butt – be professional and don’t be disheartened if you don’t hear back from the recipient right away – they may take time to sift through their emails, so be patient.
 But if you get rejected?
-Don’t be disheartened… just keep trying with other sites until you reach your goal.
+Don’t be disheartened.
+Keep trying with other sites until you reach your goal.

 Get down to writing

-When you’ve been given the go ahead to draft your own blog post, write compelling, relevant content that speaks straight from the heart.
+When you draft a blog post, write compelling, relevant content that speaks straight from the heart.
 Ditch the traditional writing style of a press release and become more informal, conversational and relaxed.